Current Status (October 13, 2017)

 The purpose of this project is to start analyzing the combined sanitary and storm sewer system and start separating the storm sewer out.
-The area numbers are reference to the Trotter Study that was completed in 2008 for separating the combines system.
-These improvements will aim to provide adequate pipe capacity per today’s design standards that will reduce and eliminate water back up while increasing the ability of the water to flow through the storm system.
-They City has hired Rempe-Sharpe to complete a study of the area and prepare final engineering drawings of the southern part Area 2 to separate the sewer.
+The area numbers are a reference to the Trotter Study that was completed in 2008 for separating the combines system.
+These improvements will aim to provide adequate pipe capacity per today's design standards that will reduce and eliminate water back up while increasing the ability of the water to flow through the storm system.
+The City has hired Rempe-Sharpe to complete a study of the area and prepare final engineering drawings of the southern part Area 2 to separate the sewer.

-During the June 2015 rain event the area bounded by Elm Street, from Jefferson to Rt.
-31 on the north, experienced storm water back-up that resulted in water filling numerous streets, yards, and occasional houses.
+During the June 2015 rain event the area bounded by Elm Street, from Jefferson to Route 31 on the north, experienced storm water back-up that resulted in water filling numerous streets, yards, and occasional houses.
 Since this area is combined with both storm and sanitary sewage the back-ups came up through floor drains and were deemed sanitary back-ups.
 The City would like to alleviate these back-ups and design a storm sewer system able to handle at least the 10-year event as a standalone system, which is current design practices for new development.
 As the storm sewer is separated from the combined system, the combined sewer will eventually become just a sanitary sewer.

 Please see the limits of the Final Engineering Plans of Area 2.

-This project is funded through the City Council’s budget allocated to alleviating drainage issues throughout the city.
+This project is funded through the City Council's budget (PDF) allocated to alleviating drainage issues throughout the city.

 If you have any questions about the project please email Andrea Podraza or call 630-454-2757.